 Assets and liabilities, other than technical provisions, are valued in the Solvency II balance in accordance with the IFRS standards provided that those standards include valuation methods that are consistent with the valuation approach set out in Article 75 of the 2009 Solvency II Framework Directive 2009/138/EC.
-Where those standards allow for the use of more than one valuation method or where the IFRS valuation methods are not consistent either temporarily or permanently with the valuation approach set out in Article 75 of Directive 2009/138/EC, valuation methods that are consistent with the latter article are used.
+Where those standards allow for the use of more than one valuation method or where the IFRS valuation methods are not consistent either temporarily or permanently with the valuation approach set out in Article 75 of Directive 2009/138/EC, valuation methods are not consistent either temporarily or permanently with the valuation approach set out in Article 75 of Directive 2009/138/EC, valuation methods that are consistent with the latter article are used.

-The Company's capital management strategy, the structure and quality of its own funds at the end of 2019 and the previous reporting period, and the amounts of the Company's Solvency Capital Requirement and Minimum Capital Requirement (calculated according to the Solvency II standard formula) at those dates.
+The Company's capital management strategy, the structure and quality of its own funds at the end of 2022 and the previous reporting period, and the amounts of the Company's Solvency Capital Requirement and Minimum Capital Requirement (calculated according to the Solvency II standard formula) at those dates.

-Credendo XS's SII capital adequacy ratio at the end of 2019 (2018) amounted to 341% (139%).
-The ratio of own funds to the Minimum Capital Requirement amounted to 1345% (543%).
+Credendo GSR's SII capital adequacy ratio at the end of 2022 (2021) amounted to 244% (272%).
+The ratio of own funds to the Minimum Capital Requirement amounted to 961% (1084%).

-Credendo XS has no capital instruments issued as (subordinated) debt and does not hold own shares.
+Credendo GSR has no capital instruments issued as (subordinated) debt and does not hold own shares.
 Apart from the net deferred tax assets, all own fund items are classified in Tier 1 as all items are undated, permanently available to absorb losses and completely subordinated.
 Net deferred tax assets are recognised as Solvency II Tier 3 own funds and eligible to cover capital requirements up to 15% of the Solvency Capital Requirement.
 As the latter condition is fulfilled and as there are no restrictions on the Tier 1 items taken into account, all funds available are eligible for covering the regulatory capital requirements of the Company.